 President and Founder, Stahler Sports & Entertainment Law

 Stahler, a Florida licensed attorney in state and federal courts, is the founder and president of Stahler Sports & Entertainment Law.
 Based in Miami, Stahler boasts extensive knowledge in sports, entertainment, and the law.
-His experiences with SAG-AFTRA, Encore Sports & Entertainment, and 360 Sports, LLC, as well as representing NFL, NBA, MLB, and high-profile entertainment clients have driven his desire to positively affect and protect athletes, entertainers, and their families, both now and for their futures.
+His experiences with SAG-AFTRA, Encore Sports & Entertainment, and 360 Sports, LLC, as well as representing NFL, NBA, MLB, and high-profile entertainment clients throughout his career, have driven his desire to positively affect and protect athletes, entertainers, and their families, both now and for their futures.

 Bradley Trust, ’17

-Trust is incredibly loyal and committed to the Sport Management program and has been since he was an undergraduate student.
+Trust is loyal and committed to the Syracuse University Sport Management program and has been since he was an undergraduate student.
 He was named Student Marshall of his graduating class and earned the Jason Morales Perseverance in Sports and Life Award in 2017.
 He has a strong connection to the program and desire to remain that way.

-Some of his goals for the Emerging Leadership Council include creating a dynamic where the members can provide guidance in an advisory role to the students from both an occupational and educational standpoint.
+Some of his goals for the Emerging Leadership Council include creating a dynamic where members can provide guidance in an advisory role to the students from both an occupational and educational standpoint.
 From an occupational standpoint, he would encourage students to keep in contact with members of the ELC in relation to questions focusing on professional development including building/editing their resumes and cover letters, preparing them for capstone/internship/job interviews, and how to create and maintain connections with industry professionals.
 He will act as an ambassador for the Sport Management program and through interactions with students, help create the ambassadors for tomorrow.